YieldRay/hpk/README.md

-# node-http-proxy-middleware
+# hpk

 > [!WARNING]
 > This is a WIP project.

-Easy-to-use HTTP proxy middleware for Node.js.
+Easy-to-use HTTP Proxy Kit for Node.js.

 ## Features

 **Supported by this library:**

--   Rewrite response status, headers, trailers, and body
+-   Rewrite response status and headers
 -   Customize requests using Node.js's built-in `http.request`
 -   Smartly rewrite the location header based on the base path
 -   Proxy for subpaths and base at any subpath